Energy-Review.co.uk

 Supplier NameTariff NameGas Unit RateElectric Unit RateGas Standing ChargeElectric Standing Charge

-Octopus EnergyOctopus 12M Fixed5.74p22.45p29.43p54.84p
+Octopus EnergyOctopus 12M Fixed5.75p24.76p28.69p45.82p

 These prices are for a property in the East Midlands, using the average amount of gas and electricity for a 3-bedroom house, paying by direct debit and using a smart meter.

 As a benchmark, these are the current prices for customers on new British Gas tariffs.
-As the Energy Price cap restricts how much suppliers can charge, if you are an existing customer of British Gas’ Standard Variable Tariff, you are likely paying similar to the variable tariff below.
+As the Energy Price cap restricts how much suppliers can charge, if you are an existing customer of British Gas’ Standard Variable Tariff, you are likely paying a similar price to the variable tariff below.

 Again, these prices are for a property in the East Midlands, using the average amount of gas and electricity for a 3-bedroom house, paying by direct debit and using a smart meter.